Pandora

 The example shared at the beginning of this article doesn’t need to be a fantasy – it can become your reality.

-The collegiate, collaborative, and caring approach taken by businesses who value their staff and encourage people to build genuine relationships with customers will have the last laugh.
+The collegiate, collaborative, and caring approach taken by businesses that value their staff and encourage people to build genuine customer relationships will have the last laugh.

 ABOUT THE AUTHOR